Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/build-smart-contract.rst

 Deploy your smart contract
 ==========================

-In order to deploy the contract add the following lines to your cli.ts file to specify the compiled module file and the other arguments will be passed from the terminal.
+In order to deploy the contract add the following lines to your cli.ts file to specify the compiled module file and the other arguments that will be passed from the terminal.

 .. code-block:: console